ahaibel/mp-property-analogies/README.md

 - Output format (needs data permutation descriptions)
 - Quantitative Grading (MAE, perhaps other metrics)
 - Qualitative Grading - analogy quality, categorization
-- Scents (see [olfactory_analogical_reasoning](https://github.com/ahaibel/mp-property-analogies/tree/olfactory_analogical_reasoning) branch).
+- Scents refactor and integration with main pipeline.
 Tanimoto similarity filtering of dataset as a perturbation is planned for the future.